 Long I Activities & Lesson Ideas

 Phoneme Grapheme Mapping – This is a great activity that really isolates the phonograms for students to practice.
 You can get the Phonics & Spelling Through Grapheme Mapping book and follow the long i lesson, or use my word list to do the same activity using sound boxes.
-See below for an example.
+See below for an example from my Long I Word Work set.

 Sorting – Sorting is always a good idea when you have multiple options for spelling.
 You can play matching games like memory, just sort them into piles/columns, or create any game that requires sorting by spelling pattern.
 This builds phonemic awareness so it’s always a good activity for all students.